sajid-hasan01/unitree-g1-rl-il-walking/README.md

 # RL and IL Based Walking, Balance, and Push-Recovery Control of Unitree G1 in MuJoCo

-This project develops a Unitree G1 humanoid robot walking controller in MuJoCo using imitation learning and reinforcement learning.
+This project develops a Unitree G1 humanoid robot walking controller in MuJoCo using **Imitation learning** and **Reinforcement learning**.

 ## Goal